COFCO Agri may bid for Renuka's sugar mill in Brazil - document

 1 Min Read

-SAO PAULO (Reuters) - Chinese commodities trader COFCO Agri has asked to participate in a court auction in Brazil where a sugar mill owned by India's Shree Renuka Sugars Ltd will be sold as part of an in-court debt restructuring, according to court documents seen by Reuters on Tuesday.
+SAO PAULO, Aug 1 (Reuters) - Chinese commodities trader COFCO Agri has asked to participate in a court auction in Brazil where a sugar mill owned by India's Shree Renuka Sugars Ltd will be sold as part of an in-court debt restructuring, according to court documents seen by Reuters on Tuesday.